 Data races

-The object in the range [first, last) are accessed.
+The elements within the range [first, last) are being accessed.

 Exceptions

-This function throws an exception if either comp, or an operation on iterator throws an exception.
+This function will raise an exception if either comp or an operation on the iterator results in an exception.

 Please note that invalid parameters cause an undefined behavior.